The Indoor League: Background

 The Indoor League was created by Sid Waddell, who also produced the series from 1972 to 1976.
 Darts coverage on television was in its infancy, with the News of the World Darts Championship having just begun to be broadcast on ITV in 1972.
 Waddell would later go on to become one of the voices of darts on television when the World Championship was created in 1978.

 In the first series, all darts matches were played on a Northern England "doubles dartboard" that does not have any treble scoring segments.
-The competition was restricted to players from within the Yorkshire Television region but, due to the programme's success, from the second series onwards the men's and womens' darts competitions were open to all players from around the globe, and they played for the Indoor League World Darts Championships.
+The competition was restricted to players from within the Yorkshire Television region but, due to the programme's success, from the second series onwards the men's and women's darts competitions were open to all players from around the globe, and they played for the Indoor League World Darts Championships.
 In the final series there was also an international mixed darts tournament.
 The winner of the first competition received £100, with the runner-up getting £50.
 From the 1974 Season onwards, the winner of the men's darts tournament qualified for the BDO World Masters the following year.

-The first two series were released on DVD by Network Publishing but are now out of print.
+The first two series were released on DVD by Network Releasing but are now out of print.
 All available episodes were repeated by now defunct UK digital channel FrontRunner TV.